 Good ventilation is very important for good air quality in your home office.
 The Environmental Protection Agency (EPA) states that indoor air quality is usually five times worse than outdoor air quality.
 Therefore, allowing fresh outdoor air inside through ventilation should be happening constantly.

 Good ventilation makes sure there is a constant exchange of air between the outside and your indoor air.
 This can be achieved by always having your ventilation vents open.
 Additionally, regularly opening a window to air out the house is a healthy practise.

 By vacuuming more often, you will remove small dust particles from surfaces before they become airborne.
 These particles easily enter the lungs and can cause long-term health effects.

 Clean your desk and work equipment often

 Your desk and your work equipment get dirty quite quickly.
 They quickly gather dust or food scraps or get coffee stains.
 This makes for an easy breeding ground for bacteria and molds.
 First of all, you should consider not eating and drinking behind your computer.
 Additionally, a regular cleaning of your equipment and desk is recommended.

-There are many compounds that reduce air quality and pose some kind of health risk.
-The health risk is dependent on several factors.
-These include the type of compound, the amount present in your air, your exposure to them, and your overall health.
+There are many compounds that can pollute that air and pose a health risk.
+Health risk depends on several factors.
+These factors include: type of compound, amount present in your air, exposure, and your overall health.

 - fine dust particles